espressif/arduino-esp32/README.md

 Before reporting an issue, make sure you've searched for similar one that was already created.
 Also make sure to go through all the issues labelled as [Type: For reference](https://github.com/espressif/arduino-esp32/issues?q=is%3Aissue+label%3A%22Type%3A+For+reference%22+).

 Finally, if you are sure no one else had the issue, follow the **Issue template** or **Feature request template** while reporting any [new Issue](https://github.com/espressif/arduino-esp32/issues/new/choose).

+### External libraries compilation test

+We have set-up CI testing for external libraries for ESP32 Arduino core.
+You can check test results in file [LIBRARIES_TEST](https://github.com/P-R-O-C-H-Y/arduino-esp32/blob/Libraries_CI_test/LIBRARIES_TEST.md).
+For more information and how to add your library to the test see [external library testing](https://docs.espressif.com/projects/arduino-esp32/en/latest/external_library_test.html) in documentation.

 ### Contributing